 Fats have often been blamed for obesity but omega-3 fatty acids are actually good.
 Ms Kellie Kong, Dietitian from the Department of Nutrition and Dietetics at KK Women’s and Children’s Hospital (KKH) explain why.

 Continued from previous page.

 When it comes to fat, omega-3 is one that you should not avoid.
 Your body needs omega-3 fatty acids to function and the health benefits far exceed your fear of gaining weight.
 However, omega-3 cannot be made by your body, so you need to eat foods that are rich in omega-3 such as salmon, walnuts and flaxseeds.
-If you are not a or eater, there are omega-3 supplements.
+If you are not a fish or nuts and seeds eater, omega-3 supplements are available.

 In general, omega-3 helps to reduce risks of heart diseases and cancer.
 However, women benefit more as omega-3 protects against certain conditions that affect only women such as menstrual pain, osteoporosis and rheumatoid arthritis.